• Skip to primary navigation

 Instructions

-• Close the lid and set the valve on "sealing".
+- Close the lid and set the valve on "sealing".
 Cook on high pressure for 10 minutes.
 It will take at least 10-15 minutes for the Instant Pot to get up to pressure.
-Once the countdown is over, carefully release the pressure manually.
+Once the countdown is over, do a quick release of the pressure.

 Notes